 What is an Aura?

 What is an aura?
 What is my aura?
 What does aura mean?
-These are likely question you’re asking yourself.
+These are likely questions you’re asking yourself.
 Auras can seem a little bizarre when you first start learning about them but the premise is relatively simple.
 They are essentially spiritual energy shields that exist to protect us from spiritual harm, usually by deflecting negative energy and collecting positive energy.
 Humans aren’t alone in having auras as all living things on the planet have one in some form or another.

 White auras possess significant spiritual relevance and you need to understand its meaning!